deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

 chapter 12 - SportsStore: Security & Finishing Touches
     Securing the Administration Controller
         Applying Authorization with Filters
-            Listing 12-3.
-Adding the Authorize Attribute in the AdminController.cs File
+            Figure 12-1.
+The effect of the Authorize filter